samirmartins/pydaq/docs/step_response_arduino.md

 ```

 After this command, the graphical user interface screen will show up, where the
-user should go to the Step Response tab, to be able to define parameters and start
+user should select the Arduino option and go to the Step Response tab,
-to acquire data.
+to be able to define parameters and start to acquire data.

 ![](img/step_response_arduino_gui.png)